Dimdim28/to_do_list_frontend/README.md

 # Installation required

-To get the project up and running correctly, you need to install Node.js, npm and react-scripts (if you've never worked with React).
+To get the project up and running correctly, you need to install Node.js, npm and react-scripts (if you've never worked with React)

 [Node.js download link](https://nodejs.org/en/download/current) (Win 32/64/ARM64, mac 64/ARM64, Linux 64)